danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 NervesHub leverages the same security story as AWS IoT: public key cryptography to ensure secure communications to and from Devices.
-It also has a similar pattern of allowing you to generate device certificates and keys using a NervesHub CA. Keep in mind this certificate and key pair should be the same pair as is recognized by AWS IoT.
-When using the NervesHub library to talk to the NervesHub service it leverages the fact that the device is running on the Nerves platform to know where the device certificate and key are so unless you go off the ranch authentication is handled for you.
+It also has a similar pattern of allowing you to generate device certificates and keys using a NervesHub CA. This certificate and key pair should be the same pair as is recognized by AWS IoT.
+When using the NervesHub library to talk to the NervesHub service it leverages the fact that the device is running on the Nerves platform to know where the device certificate and key are, similarly if they were generated by a NervesHub CA, that CA cert will automatically be sent along with any requests.

 ## Just-in-Time Provisioning

-Just-in-Time Provisioning (JITP) solves the problem of "Oh!
-I need to provision a lot of these..." so it is what I like to call a good problem, and it even has a solution so maybe it's the best problem.

 ### AWS IoT Core